Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Applications

 \subsection{Existing Results}

 The dynamic subgraph connectivity problem is defined as follows.
 Given an undirected graph, the status of any vertex can be switched between {\it active} and {\it inactive} in an update.
-The goal is to efficiently answer any online connectivity query on the subgraph induced by the active vertices.
+For any online sequence of updates interspersed with queries, the goal is to efficiently answer each connectivity queries on the subgraph induced by the active vertices.
 This problem can be solved by using dynamic connectivity data structures \cite{EppsteinGIN97,Frederickson85,HolmLT01,KapronKM13} that answer connectivity queries under an online sequence of edge updates.
 This is because switching the state of a vertex is equivalent to $O(n)$ edge updates.
 Chan \cite{Chan06} introduced this problem and showed that it can be solved more efficiently.
 He gave an algorithm using FMM (fast matrix multiplication) that achieves $O(m^{0.94})$ amortized update time and $\tilde{O}(m^{1/3})$ query time.
 Later Chan et al. \cite{ChanPR08} presented a new algorithm that improves the amortized update time to $\tilde{O}(m^{2/3})$.
 They also mentioned the following among the open problems.

-\begin{enumerate} \item Is it possible to achieve constant query time with worst case sublinear update time ? \item Can non trivial updates be obtained for richer queries such as counting the number of connected components ? \end{enumerate}
+\begin{enumerate} \item Is it possible to achieve constant query time with worst case sublinear ($o(m)$) update time ? \item Can non trivial updates be obtained for richer queries such as counting the number of connected components ? \end{enumerate}